≡ Menu

 The definition of Coinbase’s net cash from operations is available here: net cash from operations.

-Coinbase’s net cash from operations has slowly recovered in recent periods after going through several quarters of negative cash flow.
-It reached $460 million as of 1Q 2024 on a TTM basis.
-Coinbase has consecutively generated positive operating cash flow since Q3 2023.
+Coinbase’s net cash from operations has slowly recovered in recent periods after going through several periods of negative cash flow.
+It reached $2.6 billion as of the end of 2024.
+Coinbase has consecutively generated positive operating cash flow since 2023.

-Although net cash from operating activities has recovered, it is far below the previous highs, indicating that there might be room for improvement.
+Although net cash from operating activities has recovered, it is far below the previous highs, indicating that there are rooms for improvement.

 Back To Table Of Contents